- Not a substitute for professional veterinary help.

 Air Temperature

-Air temperatures from 45 degrees Fahrenheit or below are generally accepted as too cold for extended exposure for most dogs or cats (i.e. average house pets) not fully acclimatized to cold weather.
-At a minimum, this temperature should be the cutoff point for aquatic expeditions.
+Air temperatures below 45 degrees Fahrenheit are generally considered too cold for extended exposure for most dogs or cats—which makes it the cutoff point for most aquatic expeditions.

-In general, says Adams, “usually, if the air temperature is below freezing, that would make the water temperature too cold as well.”
+“Usually, if the air temperature is below freezing, that would make the water temperature too cold as well,” Adams explains.

 iStock/knape